alphagov/paas-team-manual/source/guides/upgrading_CF,_bosh_and_stemcells.html.md

 There is a (semi-)automated process for upgrading buildpacks, which includes generating the email.

-The developer does the following:

-* In paas-cf run `make buildpack-upgrade` to update our cache of buildpack dependencies, and generate the tenant comms copy.
-* Commit the changes to a branch
-* Release changes to a dev environment and check it seems ok
-* Raise a PR for the changes and move the story into review
-* Add the email copy to the story in Pivotal

-The reviewer does the following:

-* Review the email copy
+Once the buildpack-upgrading PR has been created in the paas-cf repo (usually done automatically by the "generate buildpack bump PR" github workflow), the engineer on support should do the following:

+* Create a Pivotal story to track the progress of this update.
+* Checkout the PR branch locally and run `scripts/create_buildpack_email.sh`, supplying highlights section by section when prompted by the script.
+* Either the developer or the reviewer will send out the tenant comms copy via the [google group interface] and our Slack support channels.
+Emails should have the subject "GOV.UK PaaS - Upcoming buildpack upgrades - $DATE", where $DATE is in the format "11th September 2019"
 * Mark the story as blocked with a blocker in the form `until 2019/09/11`
 * Wait until the given date, then merge the PR to upgrade the buildpacks

-Either the developer or the reviewer will send out the tenant comms copy via the [google group interface] and our Slack support channels.
-Emails should have the subject "GOV.UK PaaS - Upcoming buildpack upgrades - $DATE", where $DATE is in the format "11th September 2019"

 ## Notify the tenants